cfarq/-lendo-frontend-test/README.md

 The data is provided by a file in the backend folder of this app.

-You'll probably need to install the backend node packages by navigating to `lendo-test/backend` and running `yarn` or `npm` install.
+You'll probably need to install the backend node packages by navigating to `backend` and running `yarn` or `npm` install.
 Requires node `18.17.0` and up

 `$ npx nodemon` should start up the backend correctly.
 It defaults to port `5000`.